 Our TV experts spend hours in CHOICE labs putting the latest televisions on the market through their paces to see which perform best.
 And they know the ins and outs of the features you need, the ones you might not, and some sneaky tricks retailers try out on customers to talk you into spending more than you need to.

-Here our experts give their advice on some of the common mistakes you don't want to make when shopping for a new TV, instore or online.
-Our independent TV reviews are available exclusively for CHOICE members, so sign up to start your research.
+Our experts give their advice on some of the common mistakes you don't want to make when shopping for a new TV, instore or online.

 1. Buying the wrong size screen